dnvgl/DNVGLPyFramework/README.rst

  Simple Framework for DNV GL Python applications.
 ==================================================

-This Package provides some simple, basic functionaliry for Python projects developed at DNV GL.
+This Package provides some simple, basic functionality for Python projects developed at DNV GL.

 For one, it is a namespace package, using the `dnvgl` namespace to be